Comparing the $\pi$-primary submodules of the dual Selmer groups: -submodules of dual Selmer groups

 \section{$\pi$-submodules of dual Selmer groups}

 Throughout this section, $\big(A, \{A_v\}_{v|p}, \{A^+_v\}_{v|\R} \big)$ is a datum defined as in Section 3 over a number field $F$.
 As before, $S$ will denote a finite set of primes that contain the primes of $F$ above $p$, the ramified primes of $A$ and the archimedean primes of $F$.
-Let $F_{\infty}$ be an $S$-admissible $p$-adic Lie extension of $F$ whose Galois group $G=\Gal(F_{\infty}/F)$ is a uniform pro-$p$ group of dimension $r$.
-We also recall that $G_m$ is denoted to be the $(m+1)$-term of the lower $p$-series which is defined by $G_0 = G$, and
+Let $F_{\infty}$ be an $S$-admissible $p$-adic Lie extension of $F$ whose Galois group $G=\Gal(F_{\infty}/F)$ is a pro-$p$ torsion-free $p$-adic Lie group of dimension $r$.
+We also recall that $G_0$ is a fixed open normal uniform subgroup of $G$, and $G_m$ is denoted to be the $(m+1)$-term of the lower $p$-series of $G_0$ which is defined by

 Denote $F_m$ to be the fixed field of $G_m$.
-Note that this is a finite Galois extension of $F$ of degree $p^{rm}$.
+Note that this is a finite Galois extension of $F$ of degree $[G:G_0]p^{rm}$.

 For the remainder of the paper, we will work with $X(A/F_{\infty})$.
 In view of Lemmas \ref{Greenberg equal} and \ref{Greenberg equal complex}, all our main results (Theorem \ref{tate dual} and Theorem \ref{congruent}) also hold for the Greenberg Selmer groups and the second cohomology of the Selmer complexes as defined in Subsection \ref{Selmer complexes}.